adgaultier/tamanoir/README.md

 In DNS response, attacker can choose to send chunks of RCE payload that will be executed on targeted host.

 ### 2. Tamanoir-C2
-The C2(Command & Control) server.
+The Command & Control server.
 It acts as a DNS proxy and can inject rce payloads in DNS response.<br> It also can handle reverse shell connections.

 ### 3. Tamanoir-tui